 Here’s how you can increase your marketing efforts with little to no cost.

-Today, social media is one of the most effective and engaging ways to sell.
+Today, social media is one of the most effective and engaging selling methods.
 Most importantly, it’s free.
-Make use of Facebook, Instagram, Pinterest, YouTube, and other popular social channels.
+Use Facebook, Instagram, Pinterest, YouTube, and other popular social channels.
 You’d miss out a lot by not utilizing them.

-It doesn’t mean that you should use all of them, too.
+It doesn’t mean you should use all of them, too.
 One or two platforms will do.
 Which ones?
-It all depends on your strategy, target audience and knowledge of the platform.
+It all depends on your strategy, target audience, and knowledge of the platform.